Child Custody Lawyer

 - Any other relevant factors

-Whether you are working out the details of a recent divorce or remediating a previous child custody agreement, Donna J. Smiedt and her associates want to help you reach a just and fair arrangement that meets the best interests of your child.
+Whether you are working out the details of a recent divorce or remediating a previous child custody agreement, David Cook, John Clark, and our associates want to help you reach a just and fair arrangement that meets the best interests of your child.
 Our attorneys frequently handle child custody disputes and care deeply about the families they assist through these difficult times.

-Donna J. Smiedt has been a Board Certified Family Law Attorney - Texas Board of Legal Specialization since 1991.
-She has practiced law in the Arlington and Southlake areas for more than 30 years, and in that time has built a respected family law practice.
+Our attorneys have practiced law in the Arlington and Southlake areas for decades, and in that time have built a respected family law practice.

 What Sets Us Apart?

-Unlike some other family lawyers, The Family Law Firm of Donna J. Smiedt is committed to the emotional well-being of our clients.
+Unlike some other family lawyers, Harris Cook Law is committed to the emotional well-being of our clients.
 In our minds, a "win" doesn't really count if parents and children come away from a custody dispute with traumatic memories and emotional scars.
 We take pride in handling every custody case as quickly, amicably, and fairly as possible.

-Everyone at Ms. Smiedt's office strives to provide a relaxing, stress-free atmosphere.
+Everyone at Harris Cook Law strives to provide a relaxing, stress-free atmosphere.
 We love introducing clients to our office divorce therapy dog, Baxter.
-If you are looking for child custody lawyers who will handle your situation kindly while seeking a just resolution, look no further than The Family Law Firm of Donna J. Smiedt.
+If you are looking for child custody lawyers who will handle your situation kindly while seeking a just resolution, look no further than Harris Cook Law.

 Another 5-Star Review For Our Arlington Attorney